tmieslinger/pydropsonde/docs/source/data/index.rst

 Data
 ====

-This section outlines procedures for how to go about doing the quality control, the processing and the generation of data products.
+This section provides details on the processing steps, the resulting data products (levels), and the included quality control.
+When applying ``pydropsonde`` it is important to understand not only the different Data Products, but also where single products are stored.
+The latter is described in the section Data Directory Structure.

 Data Products
 -------------